-Julia Nicol worked actively as an anti-apartheid activist in the late 1980s and early 90s, particularly concerned with the anti-discrimination rights for LGBTQI+ people.
+Julia Nicol worked actively as an anti-apartheid activist in the late 1980s and early 90s, particularly concerned with the anti-discrimination rights for LGBTQI+ (lesbian, gay, bisexual, transexual, queer, and intersex) people.

 Nicol trained as a librarian, and played an integral role in LGBTQI+ politics in pre-democratic South Africa.
 She, along with fellow comrades Simon Nkoli, Ivan Toms and her partner Sheila Lapinksy, lobbied for the recognition of LGBTQI+ rights to be constitutionalized.

 Nicol and Lapinsky were active members of a number of Cape Town based LGBTQI+ organizations, and founding members of Lesbians and Gays against Oppression/Organization of Lesbian and Gay Action (LAGO/OLGA).
 Together, the partners were instrumental in ensuring the rights of the LGBTQI+ community did not go unnoticed in the midst of the freedom movement, particularly within the African National Congress (ANC).

 Nicol was involved in the drafting of a an influential proposal to the ANC Constitutional Committee in 1990.
 This proposal called for the rights of LGBTQI+ individuals to be recognized and constitutionally protected.
 This highly influential proposal was adopted as a part of the Constitutional Committee’s draft constitution in 1991, and eventually ratified in 1992.

 Nicol passed away on April 3, 2019.
 She leaves behind a lifetime of LGBTQI+ activism which has proved foundational to the constitutional rights of the LGBTQI+ community in South Africa today.